JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 The format is a line per mesh: mesh index, angle, opening speed, closing speed.

+To create warheads bay, create a file named "FlightModels\[Model]SFoilsWarheadsBay.txt" or create a section named "[SFoilsWarheadsBay]" in "FlightModels\[Model].ini".
+When the player selects warheads the warheads bay will open.
+When the warheads are not selected the warheads bay will close.
+The format is a line per mesh: mesh index, angle, opening speed, closing speed.

 To override a setting in the mission ini, set this section where ## is the flightgroup index [SFoils_fg_##]
 [SFoilsLandingGears_fg_##]
 [SFoilsHangarDoors_fg_##]
 [SFoilsHatches_fg_##]
+[SFoilsWarheadsBay_fg_##]

 Suppose that the mission is "[MissionDir]\[Mission].tie".